massdest/redmine_telegram/README.md

-# Telegram private messages plugin for Redmine
+# Telegram messages plugin for Redmine

-This plugin posts issues updates to a Telegram.
+This plugin send messages as email, only to the Telegram.
+So you can disable email and use Telegram only, or use both.

 ## Installation

-From your Redmine plugins directory, clone this repository as `redmine_telegram` (note the underscore!):
+From your Redmine plugins directory, clone this repository as `redmine_telegram_email` (note the underscore!):

-    git clone https://github.com/massdest/redmine_telegram redmine_telegram
+    git clone https://github.com/massdest/redmine_telegram_email redmine_telegram_email

 You will also need the `httpclient` dependency, which can be installed by running